 Senator Henry Clay, President Taylor and other political celebrities from Kentucky shaped our world

-From American president Abraham Lincoln to Confederate President Jefferson Davis, Kentucky has spawned a number of great American politicians.
+From American president Abraham Lincoln to Confederate President Jefferson Davis, Kentucky has spawned a number of great American politicians throughout history.
 This political powerhouse of a state also turned out Senator Henry Clay, “The Great Compromiser,” Republican-party founder Cassius Marcellus Clay and many others.
-View the full list of political celebrities from Kentucky and get to know the Bluegrass State’s other famous faces.
+View the full list of historic political celebrities from Kentucky and get to know the Bluegrass State’s other famous faces.

 John Cabell Breckinridge (January 16, 1872-1920) – U.S. Vice President under James Buchanan, 1857-61.
 Born and died in Lexington.